Biblioteca Joanina: Architecture

 The building has three floors and shelters about 200,000 volumes, of which 40,000 are located on the first floor.
 These bibliographic collections can be consulted, by request, with justification and motives for the need to consultation.
-Upon approval, the referenced work is taken to the Biblioteca Geral by functionary, where the document can be examined.
+Upon approval, the referenced work is taken to the Biblioteca Geral by a staff member, where the document can be examined.

 The care taken in this respect is a direct consequence of the rarity and age of the documents in the library; the collection date from the 16th, 17th and 18th centuries, whose majority represent the best works from Europe at the time.
 The library contains about 250 thousand volumes, namely works of medicine, geography, history, humanistic studies, science, civil and canon law, philosophy and theology.

 Design

 The artistry of the library is characterized by its international origin and emphasizes the global reach of the Portuguese Empire.
-Chinoiserie motifs painted on exotic, South American woods, executed all by Portuguese artists.
-The notable exception being the monumental portrait of King John V of Portugal, executed by Domenico Duprà in 1725.
+Chinoiserie motifs painted on exotic South American wood were entirely executed by Portuguese artists, with the notable exception being the monumental portrait of King John V of Portugal, executed by Domenico Duprà in 1725.

 Over the entrance door, the library exhibits the national coat of arms.
 Inside, there are three great rooms divided by decorated arches, bearing the same style as the portal and entirely executed by Portuguese artists.

 The walls are covered by two storied shelves, in gilded or painted exotic woods (primarily from Brazil); the painted ceilings, by the Lisbon artists Simões Ribeiro and Vicente Nunes, blend harmoniously with the rest of the decoration.

 Book preservation

 All the bibliographic works are in the best condition since the building is a perfect vault, with a stable environment, throughout the year, from summer to winter.
 The building was conceived as a library house constructed with exterior walls around 2.11 m thick.
 The door of the "vault" is constructed of teak, that permits the space maintain a constant temperature of 18–20 C. To maintain this stable environment the humidity hovers around 60%, thereby conditioning the wood interior.
 In addition to issues of humidity and temperature, the stacks are affected by another "enemy": papirófagos, insects that survive on paper.
-But, the structure is protected by being constructed of oak woods, that, in addition to its dense nature (which makes it difficult for wood penetration, elicits an odor that is repellent to these insects.
+But, the structure is protected by being constructed of oak woods, that, in addition to its dense nature (which makes it difficult for wood penetration), elicits an odor that is repellent to these insects.